amplitude/Amplitude-Flutter-Deprecated/README.md

 # amplitude_flutter

-A Flutter plugin for tracking events to [Amplitude](https://www.amplitude.com).
+The Official Amplitude Flutter plugin.
+Used to track events with [Amplitude](https://www.amplitude.com).

-## Usage
+## Getting Started

 To use this plugin, add `amplitude_flutter` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

+Find the [API key](https://amplitude.zendesk.com/hc/en-us/articles/235649848-Settings#project-general-settings) for your Amplitude project under your project settings.

-Import package:amplitude_flutter/amplitude_flutter.dart, and instantiate AmplitudeFlutter with your `API_KEY`.
+Import `package:amplitude_flutter/amplitude_flutter.dart`, and instantiate `AmplitudeFlutter` with your API key.

+In addition, a [`Config`](https://github.com/amplitude/Amplitude-Flutter/blob/master/lib/src/config.dart) object can be passed as a constructor argument for additional options.

+NOTE: This plugin's methods should only be called from the main isolate.

 ### Example